2024 Annual report

 • Inflation adjustment:

-• Statistics Canada’s I/O multipliers are in 2019 dollars; accordingly, all dollars are adjusted to 2019 using ISED estimates, derived from the Bank of Canada’s 2% inflation target for the 2020–2021 period.
+• Statistics Canada’s I/O multipliers are in 2019 dollars; accordingly, all dollars are adjusted to 2019 using ISED estimates, derived from Statistics Canada’s Gross Domestic Product (GDP) Price Index.

 Data Sources